Entanglement entropy, Monte Carlo event generators, and soft gluons DIScovery: Evolution equation and parton shower and simulation of entropy

-Since charged particle multiplicities, measured in experiment, are dominated by soft (low \pt ) particles, it is understandable that soft gluon emissions play a crucial role.
 In order to have a more complete understanding of the interplay of hard and soft emissions, it would be interesting to consider entropy and multiplicity distributions at higher center of mass energies, such as at a future high energy $ep$-collider or within $pp$ collision in forward processes at the Large Hadron Collider \cite{ALICE:2023fov}.
 In such a scenario one expects multiple hard emissions in the low $x$ limit and it would be interesting to study their interplay with soft emissions in the generation of entropy.